Become a Fellow

-The process to apply to be an APA Fellow is completed via the APA Online Fellows Application Platform.
+All applications to be an APA Fellow must be made via the APA Online Fellows Application Platform.
 This system allows nominees, endorsers and division Fellows chairs to submit all required documents online.

-The SfHP deadline for submission of all materials to the platform is DECEMBER 15.
+The Society for Health Psychology (D38) deadline for submission of all materials to the platform is DECEMBER 15.

-(If you need help accessing the platform or have any questions, please contact Sonja Wiggins in APA’s Central Office at 800-374-2721 (ext.
-5590) or email email@example.com.)
+(If you need help accessing the platform or have any questions, please contact Sonja Wiggins in APA’s Central Office at 800-374-2721 or email email@example.com.)

 Because of the rigid timetable for reviewing and processing applications, there will be no extensions to this deadline for first-time applicants.
 Nominees whose applications are incomplete as of the deadline will not be considered further in the current year, but will have the opportunity to reactivate their applications the following year.